St. Anthonys Academy 2020-21 Handbook

 - Students commit to not having social media accounts of any kind while studying with us

-- Students will refrain from having/using cell phones, tablets or video games (100% at school, and at home other than family movie night) to foster a common culture unencumbered by the time-consuming and malforming influences of technology on the developing brain, and to promote time better spent engaging with others and nature
+- Students will refrain from having/using smart phones, tablets or video games (100% at school, and very limited capacity at home other than family movie night) to foster a common culture unencumbered by the time-consuming and malforming influences of technology on the developing brain, and to promote time better spent engaging with others and nature

 - If students need to call their parents, they should ask an adult on duty and stay where the adult can see them while speaking on the phone.